 What causes pain among older adults?

-What are some of the treatments that are available to treat pain?
+What are some of the treatments that are available to for pain?

-Since pain is so multifaceted, pain treatment should also be many-sided.
+Because pain is so multifaceted, pain treatment should also be many-sided.
 People often look for simple solutions to relieve pain, but it’s much more nuanced than that.
-That’s also why the pain assessment is so important.
-Geriatricians use a model of multiple considerations called the “5Ms of Geriatrics,” which include “mobility,” “mind,” “mood,” “medications,” “multi-complexity,” or the presence of multiple medical conditions, and “matters most,” which takes the patient’s goals into consideration.
+This is why a thorough pain assessment is essential.
+Geriatricians use the “5Ms of Geriatrics” model, which considers multiple factors: “mobility,” “mind,” “mood,” “medications,” “multi-complexity” (the presence of multiple medical conditions), and “matters most,” (which focuses on the patient’s personal goals).

 Once the patient’s goals are identified, we can develop a meaningful pain management program.
-Some of the treatments that might be considered include physical therapy, medication, pain injections, surgery, and even behavioral therapy.
+Some of the treatments that might be considered include physical therapy, medication, pain injections, surgery, and even behavioral therapy, depending on the individual’s needs and circumstances.

 What does physical therapy consist of?

-Physical therapy is very commonly recommended for older adults with chronic pain to help improve mobility and gait and to strengthen the muscles that support our joints.
+Physical therapy is very commonly recommended for older adults with chronic pain to help improve mobility, gait, and muscle strength, particularly in the muscles that support our joints.

 An under-recognized specialty in medicine is physiatry, also called physical medicine and rehabilitation.
-Physiatrists often care for patients with complex conditions such as stroke or significant physical injuries and deformities.
+Physiatrists focus on diagnosing and treating conditions that affect movement and function, often after injury or illness, such as stroke or spinal cord injury.
 They are also highly skilled in diagnosing and managing various types of pain, particularly musculoskeletal pain, and collaborate closely with physical and occupational therapists to enhance pain relief and functional recovery.

 What do older adults need to know about pain medications?

 It’s important to know all the medications you are taking to avoid adverse reactions when new medications are added.
 Certain medications that are commonly used can have untoward effects for older adults.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are a very powerful class of medication for inflammatory pain and osteoarthritis, but older adults need to be careful about overusing them due to negative effects on the gastrointestinal system, the kidneys, and the heart.
-With frequent daily use, we can see bleeding, ulcers in the GI tract, elevated blood pressure and kidney injury.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are a very powerful class of medication for inflammatory pain and osteoarthritis, but older adults need to be careful about overusing them due to negative effects on the gastrointestinal system, kidneys, and heart.
+With frequent daily use, we can see things like gastrointestinal bleeding, elevated blood pressure and kidney injury.
 It’s usually safe to use NSAIDs occasionally if you have never experienced these complications, but it’s best to talk with your doctor to understand what personalized recommendations they may have for you.

 What medications might I be offered?

-Low risk medications like acetaminophen and topical therapies, when combined with other treatments for pain, such as physical therapy, acupuncture, and a healthy routine that involves appropriate exercise, diet, and socialization may be all that one needs to hold chronic pain at bay.
+Low risk medications like acetaminophen and topical therapies, when combined with other treatments for pain, such as physical therapy, acupuncture, and a healthy routine that involves appropriate exercise, diet, and social interaction may be all that one needs to hold chronic pain at bay.

-For pain that requires more medication, there are several different classes of medications we reach for depending on the pain source.
+For pain that requires additional medication therapy, there are several different classes of medications we reach for depending on the pain source.
 There is a class of drugs used for nerve-related pain, called neuropathic medications.
 These are medications like gabapentin and pregabalin.
 Some antidepressant medications have nerve pain effects, including the selective serotonin reuptake inhibitor (SNRI) class and tricyclic antidepressant (TCA) class, so we occasionally will use these medications for pain.

 Opioids are sometimes prescribed after surgery or when other treatments have proven ineffective.
 Among this class of medications, I recommend buprenorphine.
-It has fewer side effects, including reduced cognitive effects, less sedation, and less constipation compared to other opioids.
-Most importantly, buprenorphine is associated with less respiratory depression compared to other opioids, making the likelihood of overdose much lower compared to traditional opioids..
+It has fewer side effects, including reduced cognitive effects like sleepiness, confusion, and euphoria, lower risk of addiction, and less constipation compared to other opioids.
+Most importantly, buprenorphine is associated with significantly less respiratory depression and overdose risk compared to traditional opioids, making it a much safer option.

 What types of surgery are offered for pain?

-Surgery for back pain and knee or hip replacement surgeries are becoming more common, especially with the increase in minimally invasive techniques.
-However, there are many remedies that can be tried before going that route.
-Even if you see an orthopedic surgeon or neurosurgeon, they will most often try non-surgical treatments first.
+Surgery for back pain and knee or hip replacement surgeries have become more common, especially with advances in minimally invasive techniques.
+However, there are many non-surgical remedies that can be tried before going that route.
+In most cases, orthopedic surgeons or neurosurgeons will recommend starting with non-surgical options first.

-The good news is that there are a lot of treatments available.
-I encourage people to start with their primary care doctor who can refer you to the appropriate specialists as needed.
+The good news is that a wide range of treatments is available.
+I encourage people to start with their primary care doctor, who can guide them and refer them to appropriate specialists if needed.